 Have you ever looked at the rain pouring down outside and thought about how much of that water you could capture and use?
-Harvesting rainwater from your roof is easier than you might think and provides a sustainable water source for your garden, lawn, and even household uses.
+Roof rainwater collection is easier than you might think and provides a sustainable water source for your garden, lawn, and even household uses.
 With basic equipment like gutters, downspouts, and storage tanks, you can collect hundreds of gallons of water with every rainfall.

 The Benefits of Rainwater Harvesting